- Location of the salivary glands

 - If more changes occur in the DNA, the abnormal cells can become cancerous.
 Cancer cells can invade nearby tissue and destroy it.
 They can also break away from the tumor and spread (metastasize) to distant areas of the body.
+Salivary gland tumors Treatment in Khammam

 Factors that can increase your risk of developing salivary gland tumors include:

-Older age.
+An older age.
 Although salivary gland tumors can occur at any age, they are most common in the elderly.

 Radiation exposure.
 Radiation treatments for cancer, such as B. radiation used to treat head and neck cancer can increase the risk of salivary gland tumors.
-Salivary gland tumors treatment in Nizamabad

 Workplace exposure to certain substances.
 People who work with certain substances may have an increased risk of salivary gland tumors.
 Activities associated with salivary gland tumors include rubber manufacturing, asbestos removal and sanitary engineering.
+Salivary gland tumors Treatment in Khammam